raycast/ripgrep/GUIDE.md

 search.
 By default, when you search a directory, ripgrep will ignore all of the following:

-1. Files and directories that match the rules in your `.gitignore` glob pattern.
+1. Files and directories that match glob patterns in these three categories:
+  1. gitignore globs (including global and repo-specific globs).
+  2. `.ignore` globs, which take precedence over all gitignore globs when there's a conflict.
+  3. `.rgignore` globs, which take precedence over all `.ignore` globs when there's a conflict.
 2. Hidden files and directories.
 3. Binary files. (ripgrep considers any file with a `NUL` byte to be binary.)
 4. Symbolic links aren't followed.

 All of these things can be toggled using various flags provided by ripgrep:

-1. You can disable `.gitignore` handling with the `--no-ignore` flag.
+1. You can disable all ignore-related filtering with the `--no-ignore` flag.
 2. Hidden files and directories can be searched with the `--hidden` flag.
 3. Binary files can be searched via the `--text` (`-a` for short) flag.
    Be careful with this flag!
 Binary files may emit control characters to your